Jack Douglas (actor): Carry On

-His agent later phoned him and said he had a part in a Carry On film, but the bad news was that he would not be paid (Peter Rogers, it was said, would give his actors anything but money).
+Douglas's agent phoned him and said he had a part in a Carry On film, but he would not be paid (low-budget producer Peter Rogers, it was said, would give his actors anything but money).
 He accepted the small part; in return, a black Rolls-Royce pulled up outside his house one morning, bringing a box from Peter Rogers.
 It contained a dozen bottles of Dom Pérignon champagne, as his payment for the film.

-Douglas appeared in the last seven Carry On films of the original series—Carry On Matron, Carry On Abroad, Carry On Girls, Carry On Dick, Carry On Behind, Carry On England and Carry On Emmannuelle.
-His Carry On roles progressed from a cameo with one line of dialogue in Matron to a slightly larger but still inconspicuous cameo appearance in Abroad, after which he appeared in increasingly larger supporting roles, and ultimately a leading role in Emmanuelle.
+Douglas appeared in the last seven Carry On films of the original series: Carry On Matron, Carry On Abroad, Carry On Girls, Carry On Dick, Carry On Behind, Carry On England and Carry On Emmannuelle.
+His Carry On roles progressed from a cameo with one line of dialogue in Matron to a cameo appearance in Abroad, after which he appeared in increasingly larger supporting roles, and ultimately a leading role in Emmanuelle.
 During this period, he also appeared in the Carry on Christmas specials in 1972, and 1973 and the Carry On Laughing television series.
 He appeared in the revival film Carry On Columbus (1992).

 After the Carry On films, the cast with Douglas went to the Victoria Palace Theatre where they played to packed houses for the next 12 months in the stage show Carry On London.

-In 1978, he released a novelty record called "Don't Forget The Beer, Dear", written by Gordon Haskell and produced by Sally Smith.
+In 1978, Douglas released a novelty record called "Don't Forget The Beer, Dear", written by Gordon Haskell and produced by Sally Smith.

-He also guest-starred in The Goodies episode "Goodies in the Nick" and appeared in The Shillingbury Blowers and its associated series Shillingbury Tales in the early 1980s.
+Douglas also guest-starred in The Goodies episode "Goodies in the Nick" and appeared in The Shillingbury Blowers and its associated series Shillingbury Tales in the early 1980s.

 Later life and death

 In December 2001, he appeared on the BBC radio show That Reminds Me (Series 3, episode 4, repeated 27 May 2014 on BBC Radio 4 Extra) where he talked about his life.

 On 26 April 2007, Douglas celebrated his 80th birthday.
 There was a special celebration arranged at Pinewood Studios, to coincide with his anniversary, which was attended by his family and friends.
-These included actors that Douglas had worked with; amongst them were Fenella Fielding, Jacki Piper, Lance Percival and Valerie Leon.
+They included actors whom Douglas had worked with, among them Fenella Fielding, Jacki Piper, Lance Percival, and Valerie Leon.

 After a period of ill health, Douglas died from pneumonia on the Isle of Wight on 18 December 2008, at the age of 81.